-: She is correct.
+ANSWER: She is correct.
 The California legislature wants family day care homes for children to be situated in normal residential surroundings so as to give children the same home environment as provided in a traditional home setting.
-(H&S §1597.40(a)
+(H&S §1597.40(a).)

-To that end, the legislature declared that care centers as residential, single-family homes (H&S §1597.40(a)
+To that end, the legislature declared that qualifying day care operations as "residential, single-family homes" (

-.)
+Defined.
 A "day care home" is defined as one that regularly provides care, protection, and supervision for 14 or fewer children for periods of less than 24 hours per day.”
-(H&S §1596.78(a)
+(H&S §1596.78(a).)

 Licensing.
-The homeowner or tenant operator must obtain proper licensing.
-Different conditions and requirements are imposed by California law for small family and large family day care homes.
+The homeowner or tenant operator must obtain proper licensing, and any other licensing that may be required.
+Different conditions and requirements are imposed by California law for small family and large family day care homes regarding state and local licensing.
 H&S §§1597.44-46; 1597.465.
 Associations should check both the validity and type of license with the local Community Care Licensing Division Child Care Office.

 Local & State Laws.
 Day care operators must comply with all local and state laws regulating the licensing and operations of a day care center.
 The “Manual of Policies and Procedures” sets forth the regulations and operating procedures of a licensed family day care home.